 He has no principles

-Netanyahu built his career promising not to negotiate with terrorists; a book authored before his first term arguing against appeasement was a favorite of President Reagan.
+Netanyahu built his career promising not to negotiate with terrorists; a book authored before his first term arguing against appeasement was said to be a favorite of President Reagan.
 Since taking office for his second term in 2009, however, Netanyahu has made more concessions to Hamas than to the moderate Palestinian Authority, empowering the terrorist group while ignoring his own advice.
 The case in point was the release of prisoner of war Gilad Shalit in exchange for 1,000 Palestinian prisoners – the exact kind of deal he warned against.

 This is just one example of Netanyahu’s cynicism.
 After promising for six years that he was working towards the creation of a Palestinian state, he reversed course the day before the 2015 election – only to backtrack once again a day later.
 More recently, the prime minister announced he would allow 16,000 African migrants to remain in the country, then reversed course the very same day.
 Though he may be politically savvy and well-spoken, Netanyahu lacks the backbone and resolve to be considered a true leader.
-This can especially be seen after the preliminary election deal he made with an extremist right-wing nationalist party to shore up support among his base.
+This can especially be seen after the preliminary election deal he made in the spring of 2019 with an extremist right-wing nationalist party to shore up support among his base.

 He has allowed rampant corruption